dome9/dome9_tools/dome9_s3_logger/README.md

 ## Post-Install - Configure Dome9 to send events to the new SNS Topic

 ### Verify Lambda Execution Role Permissions
-* Ensure the new Lambda Execution role has permissions to put objects in the S3 bucket specified during the CloudFormation deployment.
+* Ensure the Lambda Execution role has permissions to put objects in the S3 bucket specified during the CloudFormation deployment.
+This is done automatically during CFT deployment, however changes made after deployment are not tracked.

 ```
 {